Frequently Asked Questions

 What are the different types of trusts?

 The general categories of trusts are revocable and irrevocable.
-Within these general categories, there are quite a few different types of trusts that may be utilized to handle different categories of assets, or to accomplish gifting goals to various types of individuals and entities.
+Within these general categories, there are quite a few different types of trusts that may be utilized to handle different categories of asset, or to accomplish gifting goals to various types of individuals and entities.
 An attorney can help you decide which trust would be best for you.

-What is the difference between a trust and will?
+What is the difference between a trust and a will?